chec/netlify-serverless-helloworld/README.md

 ![Hello world](_images/hello-world.png)

-This template provides a simple template to use for [Netlify](https://www.netlify.com/) serverless functions with [Express.js](https://expressjs.com/) as a framework.
+This template provides a starting point to use [Netlify](https://www.netlify.com/) serverless functions with [Express.js](https://expressjs.com/) as a framework.
 You can connect your [Commerce.js](https://commercejs.com) store to functions like this in order to extend the options for functionality on a Jamstack environment.